Which countries have restricted travel in response to Russia Invasion?

 Denmark: On Sunday morning, Denmark likewise declared the conclusion of its skies to Russian planes, including personal luxury planes.
 At Sunday's meeting of European Union unfamiliar priests, "we will push for an EU-wide closure," Danish Foreign Minister Jeppe Kofod said on Twitter.
 The Russian intrusion of Ukraine "should be countered by the most grounded conceivable international authorizations," he called.
 The conclusion of Finnish airspace additionally gambles with influencing the Russian area of Kaliningrad, situated on the shores of the Baltic Sea among Poland and Lithuania.

 Estonia: Estonia has restricted Russian airlines from entering the nation's airspace.
 Estonian Prime Minister Kaja Kallas approached other EU nations to do a similar thing, saying, "a bad situation for planes of the attacking state in just skies."

 European Union: Ursula von der Leyen reported the whole EU airspace would be closed to Russian flights as a feature of a pile of new endorses uncovered today. " The EU president declared that we are closing all the airspace for Russians residents.

 France: It will be closing the airspace to Russia.
 And France is shutting all the flights to all Russians and these are shutting shortly, declared by the French Minister accountable for air Transport.

 So all in all, "To the Russian invasion of Ukraine, Europe answers with all-out solidarity."
 And These are the list of the countries which we have mentioned above.
 By pursuing the details mentioned above, we hope your query "Which countries have restricted the air travel in response to Russia's invasion of Ukraine" will be resolved.
 If not, you can check out the flight details for further details.

-- How do I Talk to Live Person at Air Albania?
+- How do I talk to a Real Person at Emirates Airlines?